-The target occupancy level is 98-99%, as such the directors are satisfied that the movements noted above are within tolerable limits for the recovery of credit extended to the Group.
-In addition, the Group met its on-loan obligations in the period.
+The target occupancy level is 98-99%.
+As such the directors are satisfied that the the occupancy noted above is within tolerable limits for the recovery of credit extended to the Company and Group.
+In addition, the Company and Group met its on-loan obligations in the period.